KirstieJane/OpenAdvice/CONTRIBUTING.md

 2. [Fork][link_fork] the [Open Advice repository][link_openadvicerepo] to your profile.

     You can now do whatever you want with this copy of the project.
 You won't mess up anyone else's work so you're super safe.

-    Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.

 3. Make the changes you've discussed.